Image of Timothy, PAC participant: A crack in c yard's curb taken over by nature 2025

 Peer facilitators do more than teach; they create and uphold a safe, restorative communal environment.
 The classroom becomes a type of sanctuary for creative expression, critical thought, and the sharing of experiences on a more personal level.

-Prison Arts Collective shares participant artwork in exhibitions held in formal art spaces, community areas, and government buildings across California.
+PAC shares participant artwork in exhibitions held in formal art spaces, community areas, and government buildings across California.
 Alongside a thorough archive with the San Diego State University (SDSU) Library, the organisation shares art on social media, reaching families, friends, formerly incarcerated individuals, and new supporters.

 The responses we receive online are powerful and build community beyond the prison walls.

-– A Prison Arts Collective Alum, via Instagram
+A PAC Alum, via Instagram

 By sharing these stories and images, the Collective bridges the gap between those inside and outside of prison through the shared language of creativity, strengthening respect and humanity across diverse communities.

-Image: XIII Blackbird, 2022, Anthony, Colored pencil on paper 8.5 by 11 inches Courtesy of Prison Arts Collective
+Image: XIII Blackbird, 2022, Anthony, Colored pencil on paper 8.5 by 11 inches.
+Courtesy of Prison Arts Collective

 In conversations (using pseudonyms), three peer facilitators described how this practice supports restoration: